timborn/ddd/readme.txt

 Tue Apr 23 09:29:45 MST 2019
 ----------------------------
-tigervnc and NoVNC both installed.
-How does VNC server get started?
 When I run vncserver by hand, it asks me questions (interactive) and subsequent starts seem to come up and immediately kill the process.
 Huh?